lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

 ### 2 - Generating a new game

 Have a look at your old Ruby code.
 How did you generate an `Array` of random letters?
-In the `new` action of the `GamesController`, create a new `@letters` instance variable storing these random letters.
+In the `new` action of the `GamesController`, create a new `@letters` instance variable storing these random letters from the alphabet.
 Then display it in the view.
 You should get something like this:

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/longest-word-game/new_game.png)